devstructure/ubuntu/README.md

 * The `root` and `vagrant` users exist; both their password are `vagrant`.
   Vagrant's standard insecure SSH key is authorized for `vagrant`.
 These are all configurable.
-* DevStructure's Debian archive is added to the source list.
 * OpenSSH server is installed.
 * VirtualBox Guest Additions are installed.